geeklicantropo/catdog/README.md

 ## Notes

 This repository includes Unity's `Library` folder for completeness.
 When making changes it is recommended to ignore the `Library`, `obj`, and `.vs` directories by using the provided `.gitignore`.

+The game scripts were refactored to use modern C# patterns and clearer naming so the prototype can be more easily extended.